ringcentral/ringcentral-api-docs/docs/basics/configuration/user-permissions.md

 Dictionary resources used to obtain more detailed and specific Role and Permission information are also in the **Light** API Group.

-To learn more, consult the API Reference relating to the [rate limits for the usage plan of your organization](https://developers.ringcentral.com/api-docs/latest/index.html#!#RateLimitDetails.html).
+To learn more, consult the [Rate Limit](../../rate-limits/) section.